Integrated Accessibility Standards Policy

 Recreational trails are public trails intended to allow pedestrians to participate in recreation and leisure activities, access playgrounds or get closer to nature.
 Beach access routes are intended to allow pedestrians to access a public beach area.
 They are often constructed pathways, allowing people to access a beach from a parking lot, trail or picnic area.

-The Township will consult with the public and people with disabilities during the planning for new recreational trails or major changes to existing ones.
+The Municipality will consult with the public and people with disabilities during the planning for new recreational trails or major changes to existing ones.
 Organizations and municipalities do not need to consult about beach access routes.

 - the trail’s slope